icflorescu/trpc-sveltekit/README.md

 This current implementation in case we are prerendering would fail as vite does not call `configureServer` on the build step, so no `wss` server is found in `globalThis`.

-This is why when calling this method we have to add a guard on the client/consumer code:
+This is why, when calling this method, we have to add a guard on the client/consumer code:

 ```ts
 import { building } from '$app/environment';